TheOdinProject/curriculum/installations/installations.md

 ### Ruby Gems

-There will be some Ruby gems (which are just prepackaged little libraries of code) to install so you've got the tools necessary to talk to your database and install other gems easily in the future.
+There will be some Ruby gems (which are just prepackaged little libraries of code) to install to give you the tools necessary to talk to your database and install other gems easily in the future.

 ### Rails